nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Adding an event to TalentHub

-    1. **Prerequisites**: Have 2 test contacts for Sydney Sweeney and Jack Black created in your Persons list
+    1. **Prerequisites**: Have 2  contacts for Alex Yeoh and Bernice Yu created in your Persons list

-    2. Test case: `add event n/Oscars t/2024-03-01 12:10 to 2024-03-01 18:30 v/Hollywood c/Sydney Sweeney p/Jack Black`
+    2. Test case: `add event n/Oscars t/2024-03-01 12:10 to 2024-03-01 18:30 v/Hollywood c/Alex Yeoh p/Bernice Yu`
          1. **Expected**
             1. An event with the name 'Oscars' with the associated celebrity, duration and venue is added to the persons list.
             2. If you are on the Persons tab, TalentHub will switch to the Events tab and display the added contact.